flint-bot/flint/README.md

 * Note that Flint v4 is still using the node-sparky library version 3.1.19.
   However the repo for node-sparky is now on version 4 which has some major differences.
-This misalignment between Flint and Sparky version will be fixed in the next several weeks with the release of Flint v5.
+This misalignment between Flint and Sparky version will be fixed in the next several months with the release of Flint v5.
 In the short term if you are accessing the spark object directly from Flint via `flint.spark` be sure to use the documentation for [node-sparky 3.1.19](https://github.com/flint-bot/sparky/tree/bcfe307a6b90f8ad3d26837c2bc06e48eb6328f4).

-**4.4.x Update**

-* `bot.isDirectTo` property added.
-This is set to the email of the other conversant in rooms of type 'direct'.
-* `trigger.raw` property added to `flint.hears` trigger callback object.
-This is the raw message without any processing to remove multiple spaces, CR/LF, or leading/trailing spaces.

-**4.3.x Update**

-* `bot.add()` and `bot.remove()` now return an array of successfully added / removed room membership emails rather than the bot object itself.
-* Debug error messages for archived team rooms suppressed.

-**4.2.x Update**

-* Persistent Storage for `bot.store()`, `bot.recall()`, and `bot.forget()`
-  through new modular storage functionality.
-* Added in-memory storage module (default unless storage module is specified)
-* Added Redis storage module
-* Added boolean property flint.isUserAccount
-* Added method `flint.storageDriver()` to define storage backend
-* The `flint.hears()` method now can have a weight specified.
-This allows for overlapping and default actions.
-* Auto detection of Bot accounts
-* If Bot account is detected, the behavior of the `trigger.args` property inside the `flint.hears()` method performs additional parsing.

-**Potential Breaking Changes in 4.2.x**

-* `flint.machine` boolean property renamed to `flint.isBotAccount`
+**See [CHANGELOG.md](/CHANGELOG.md) for details on changes to versions of Flint.**

 ## Contents